 “I am deeply sorry, Romero.
 But in light of this new evidence, it appears that the Mimic is already heading down the path to darkness and feeding his psychosis instead of rising above it.
 It is simply a chance that we cannot afford to take.”

 I desperately tried to fight for him.
-“I officially approach the council and ask for more time.”
+“I officially approach the council to ask for more time.”

 “There can be no further time given.
 The iluminirae want an answer by dawn.”

 “Then I demand to speak to them directly…”